 CRLAB (Cesare Ragazzi): 3D Printed CNC Hair System

-Here is a NY Daily News article from March where I first read about the company.
+You can watch a Lab Tour video of the company to learn more.
 Their work was even covered on 3dprint.com in 2016.
 The company’s technology is essentially an attempt at making a much better wig/hairpiece/hair system/toupee than anything that is in existence today.
 With far less expensive and frequent maintenance requirements.
 Plus a superior individualized fit (scalp mapping).
 The technology is based on CNC systems that are being sold around the world by Cesare Ragazzi.